Lethrinops

 Lethrinops is a genus of haplochromine cichlids endemic to Lake Malawi in East Africa.
 Particularly in the aquarium hobby, they are known as the sandeaters or sandsifters.

+Cichlid fishes of the Lethrinops genus have been studied in biology and ichthyology, primarily due to their radiated speciation and rapid evolution in their native habitat of Malawi.
+In biology, the speciation seen in these fish is known as explosive speciation.

+Numerous environmental pressures, such as overfishing, invasive species, and pollution threaten species of the Lethrinops genus.
+Malawi has established a national park to protect the cichlid species within the lakes.

 Species

 There are currently 24 recognized species in this genus: